desislavaTsocheva/desislavaTsocheva/README.md

 - 🔭 I’m currently working on a web application with **Java** and **Spring Boot**
 - 🌱 I’m currently learning **Java** and **Spring Boot**
 - 💬 Ask me about **C#**, **Python**
 - 📫 How to reach me: tsochevadesislava5@gmail.com
+- 📫 How to reach me: https://www.linkedin.com/in/desislava-tsocheva-65714636a/

 ---